dtcenter/MET/met/docs/Users_Guide/installation.rst

 Required libraries and optional utilities
 _________________________________________

 Three external libraries are required for compiling/building MET and should be downloaded and installed before attempting to install MET.
-Additional external libraries required for building advanced features in MET are discussed in Section :ref:`Installation-of-required` :
+Additional external libraries required for building advanced features in MET are discussed in :numref:`Installation-of-required` :

 1. NCEP's BUFRLIB is used by MET to decode point-based observation datasets in PrepBUFR format.
 BUFRLIB is distributed and supported by NCEP and is freely available for download from NCEP's website at https://www.emc.ncep.noaa.gov/index.php?branch=BUFRLIB.
 BUFRLIB requires C and Fortran-90 compilers that should be from the same family of compilers used when building MET.